Creating a national centre for the understanding and appreciation of the life and work

 of the artist and illustrator William Heath Robinson

-In March 2012 the Trust, in partnership with colleagues in Pinner, embarked on a project, funded by the Heritage Lottery Fund, to develop plans for a new Heath Robinson Museum at West House in Pinner, North London.
-The new museum will provide a permanent, secure home for its nationally significant collection of Heath Robinson’s work as well as creating new opportunities for the public to explore the diverse output of one of this country’s best loved artists.
+In March 2012 the Trust, in partnership with colleagues in Pinner, was awarded a first round pass by the Heritage Lottery Fund (HLF) for a project to provide a permanent, secure home for its nationally significant collection of Heath Robinson’s work as well as creating new opportunities for the public to explore the diverse output of one of this country’s best loved artists.

 Heath Robinson is an artist of international standing and his work, whether in his well known humorous drawings or his illustrations for Kipling, Shakespeare or his own children’s stories, is integral to the fabric of British cultural heritage.
 His name entered the language as early as 1912 and is still in daily use.